Contrast-Security-OSS/DeveloperLearnGuide/docs/Command Injection.md

 - [Contrast Assess](https://www.contrastsecurity.com/contrast-assess) Contrast Assess can detect Command Injection vulnerabilities as they are tested by watching HTML output and encoding.
 - [Contrast Protect](https://www.contrastsecurity.com/contrast-protect) can detect and block Command Injection attacks at runtime.
 - [Contrast Scan](https://www.contrastsecurity.com/contrast-scan) can detect Command Injection vulnerabilities in many applications by scanning code.
-- [Contrast SCA](https://www.contrastsecurity.com/contrast-sca) can determine if you are using a vulnerable version of a library with this attack.
+- [Contrast SCA](https://www.contrastsecurity.com/contrast-sca) can determine if you are using a vulnerable version of a library with this attack, and prioritze based on Runtime Library Usage.

 ## Command Injection by Language